 LWE caught up with Marco Bernardi to find out more about his past, find out what his favorite keyboard jam is and to learn about his new Take The Elevator label.
 He was responsible for our 192nd exclusive podcast as well, which due to the sheer number of exclusives making up this sweltering hour and a half of techno, he has asked us to withhold the track list for.
 So for this week, put the anoraks down and just enjoy!

-LWE Podcast 142, mixed by Kai Alcé, was a beautiful collection of jazz, house classics, and some contemporary favorites.
-Be sure to add it to your collection before it’s archived this Friday, September 27th.
+LWE Podcast 156, contributed by The Black Madonna, was a thrilling mix of danceable music that encapsulates her body-moving DJ style.
+Be sure to add it to your collection before it’s archived this Friday, February 7th.

-LWE Podcast 140, mixed by Marcellus Pittman, was a far-reaching journey through funk, soul, house, and techno that just gets better with each successive track.
-Be sure to add it to your collection before it’s archived this Friday, September 13th.
+LWE Podcast 150, contributed by Huxley, was a sweltering mix of house and techno peppered with some gems from the producer himself.
+Be sure to add it to your collection before it’s archived this Friday, November 29th.